afnleaf/knowbase2/computers/ai/llm-thoughts.md

+# Some thoughts about LLMs

 Are you really curious?

 Or is that just the next most common word?

 A mirror of my own ideas upon the vast vector space of everything that was ever written.

 ## Scaling Hypothesis is wrong

 People are becoming super bearish on scaling laws.

 I feel llms are just a piece of the puzzle and not the true path to artifical conciousness.

 #### The plane anaolgy
 Transformers are the first airplane by the wright brothers.

 We want AGI.

 That is like trying to strap 500 wings to the first airplane and try to fly to the moon.

 We haven't even gotten close to the jet engine yet.

 Obviously we have accelerating technological advancement in our future current time.

 So we will get to the jet engine at some point but thats still just a stepping stone to the moon.

 #### Limitations of LLMs
-- No true memory or persistent state
+- No true memory or persistent state: Context
-    - Context

-- No real-time learning
-    - Test Time Learning
+- No real-time learning: Test Time Learning

-- No causal understanding
+- No causal understanding: Not sure about this one
-    - Idk

 - Limited reasoning capabilities (despite appearances)
     - superprompt is cooler than o1 hidden "reasoning"
     - just token predicting through thinking patterns